Skip to main content

 The failure to have a BAA in place with a business associate is a common and serious HIPAA violation.
 A covered entity can be held liable for the actions of its business associates, so it is essential to conduct due diligence before engaging any vendor that will have access to PHI.

 This includes assessing the vendor’s security practices, reviewing its policies and procedures, and ensuring that it has a strong track record of compliance.
 The BAA itself should be a comprehensive document that clearly outlines the business associate’s obligations under HIPAA, including its responsibilities for reporting any security incidents or breaches.
-The management of is an ongoing process that requires regular monitoring and oversight to ensure that they are meeting their contractual and legal obligations.
+The management of business associates is an ongoing process that requires regular monitoring and oversight to ensure that they are meeting their contractual and legal obligations.

 The following list outlines some of the key considerations for managing business associates in a workplace wellness program: